BiBa-01/Capstone_Covid/README.md

 Key objectives of this COVID-19 Vaccination Project were:

-1) Analyse and visualise the worldwide vaccination progress
+1) Analyze and visualize the start of the vaccination progress worldwide
-1) Forecast when total population per country will be vaccinated
-1) Explore patterns in Vaccination Tweet Sentiments
-1) Combine the Datasets
+2) Patterns in vaccination tweets: numbers and sentiments
+3) Connections: vaccination progress and vaccination tweets

 ## Datasets